VolturnUS

-The VolturnUS is a floating concrete structure that supports a wind turbine, designed by University of Maine Advanced Structures and Composites Center and deployed by DeepCwind Consortium in 2013.
+The VolturnUS is a floating concrete structure that supports a wind turbine, designed by the University of Maine's Advanced Structures and Composites Center and deployed by DeepCwind Consortium in 2013.
 The VolturnUS can support wind turbines in water depths of 150 feet or more.

 The DeepCwind Consortium and its partners deployed a 1:8 scale VolturnUS in 2013.
 Efforts are now underway by Maine Aqua Ventus 1, GP, LLC, to deploy to full-scale VolturnUS structures off the coast of Monhegan Island, Maine, in the UMaine Deepwater Offshore Wind Test Site.
 This demonstration project, known as New England Aqua Ventus I, is planned to deploy two 6 MW wind turbines by 2020.

 The University of Maine announced in September 2017 that its VolturnUS design became the first floating offshore wind turbine to meet American Bureau of Shipping requirements for floating offshore wind turbines, demonstrating the feasibility of the VolturnUS concept.

 The design review was conducted against the American Bureau of Shipping (ABS) Guide for Building and Classing Floating Offshore Wind Turbine Installations.